ludicast/ice/README.markdown

 # Ice Ice Baby!

-The Ice project allows user-created templates to be written in the javascript programming language.
+The Ice project allows user-created templates to be written in the coffeescript programming language.
 Thanks to the [therubyracer](http://github.com/cowboyd/therubyracer) they are then interpreted using Google's V8 javascript engine.

-Ice is similar to Liquid in terms of safety, but uses javascript to leverage the powers of a language most developers are familiar with.
-Ice runs the templates through an erb-ish parser (written by [Mark Turansky](http://blog.markturansky.com/BetterJavascriptTemplates.html)).
+Ice is similar to Liquid in terms of safety, but uses coffeescript to utilize a powerful language.
+Ice runs the templates through the eco parser (written by [sstephenson@gmail.com](https://github.com/sstephenson/eco)).

 Your users can then write Ice templates like:

     <table>
         <tr><th>Name</th><th>Email</th></tr>
-        <% for (i = 0; i < users.length; i++) { %>
+        <% for user in @users { %>
             <tr>
-                <td><%= user.name %></td><td><%= mail_to(user.email) %></td>
+                <td><%= user.name %></td><td><%= @mailTo(user.email) %></td>
             </tr>
-        <% } %>
+        <% end %>
     </table>

-These templates can be run from the appropriate views directory, provided they have a .ice extension.
+These templates can be run from the appropriate views directory, provided they have a .eco extension.
 Also, the templates may be compiled on demand with the method:

     Ice.convert_template(template_text, vars = {})